Thin-Shell Approach for Modeling Superconducting Tapes in the $H$-$\phi$ Finite-Element Formulation: Mathematical Formulation

 $\forall$ ${\bm{g}}$ $\in$ $\bm{H}_0(\rm{curl},\Omega)$, where ${\bm{g}}$ are test functions, $\bm{n}$ is the outward unit normal vector on $\Gamma$, and ${\left( { \cdot , \cdot } \right)_\Omega }$ and ${\left\langle \cdot , \cdot \right\rangle _\Gamma }$ respectively denote the volume and surface integrals over $\Omega$ and $\Gamma$ of the scalar product of their two arguments.
 The last term in~\eqref{h_form_weak} is required to impose Neumann boundary conditions~\eqref{BCe} on the complementary surface portion $\Gamma_e$ of $\Gamma$, for physical or symmetry purposes~\cite{Meunier2010}.
 Also, $\bm{h}\in \bm{H}(\rm{curl},\Omega)$ already takes into account BC~\eqref{BCh} along $\Gamma_h$.

 In a pure $H$-formulation, $\bm{h}$ and $\bm{g}$ are normally described with the help of Whitney edge elements~\cite{bossavit1988whitney}.
 However, it is known that expressing the magnetic field in terms of the magnetic scalar potential \mbox{($\bm{h}=-\nabla \phi$)} in~$\Omega_c^C$ reduces the total number of DoFs and avoids errors such as leakage currents in $\Omega_c^C$, which appear in the pure \mbox{$H$-formulation~\cite{Lahtinen2015,Stenvall_2014}}.
-In the so-called \mbox{$H$-$\phi$ formulation,} nodal elements are used in~$\Omega_c^C$ and edge elements are used in~$\Omega_c$.
-Since $\nabla(S^0)\subset S^1$, where $S^0$ and $S^1$ are respectively the nodal and the edge FE space, $\bm{h}$ and $\phi$ are naturally connected at the interface between $\Omega_c$ and $\Omega_c^C$~\cite{Dular1997}.
+In the so-called \mbox{$H$-$\phi$-formulation,} nodal elements are used in~$\Omega_c^C$ and edge elements are used in~$\Omega_c$.
+Since $\nabla(S^0)\subset S^1$, where $S^0$ and $S^1$ are respectively the nodal and the edge FE space, $\bm{h}$ and $\phi$ are naturally connected at the interface between $\Omega_c$ and $\Omega_c^C$~\cite{Dular1997}. {A variant of the~\mbox{$H$-$\phi$-formulation} is the so-called \mbox{$T$-$\Omega$-formulation}, where $T$ is the current vector potential defined in the conducting parts of the domain and $\Omega$ is the magnetic scalar potential (equivalent to $\phi$) defined over the whole computational domain.
+This formulation was used to simulate HTS tapes in~\cite{Amemiya1998}.}

 When $\Omega_c^C$ is multiply connected, the representation of $\bm{h}$ through $\phi$ is not enough to express Amp\`ere's law in this region, since \mbox{$\nabla \times \nabla \phi=0$} $\forall \phi$.
 Uniqueness is resolved by imposing discontinuities in $\phi$ along thin cuts in $\Omega_c^C$, whose values determine the currents in connected components of~$\Omega_c$~\cite{kotiuga1987}.
-However, manually defining these thin cuts can be tiresome for complex geometries comprising multiple conducting subdomains. \textcolor{black}{Alternatively, thick} cuts can be uniquely determined by requiring that they be dual to the set of closed loops $C_i$ around each independent conducting subdomain $\Omega_{c,i}$, $i=1,\hdots,K$, with the loops being constructed during the meshing process.
+However, manually defining these thin cuts can be tiresome for complex geometries comprising multiple conducting subdomains.
+Alternatively, thick cuts can be uniquely determined by requiring that they be dual to the set of closed loops $C_i$ around each independent conducting subdomain $\Omega_{c,i}$, $i=1,\hdots,K$, with the loops being constructed during the meshing process.
 The computation of these so-called cohomology basis representatives is inexpensive and implemented in Gmsh~\cite{Pellikka2013}.

 The general discrete expression for the magnetic field is